kavyahuja/cs1302-ce29/README.md

 1. **In the remaining instructions,** **`TEAM_REPO_SSH` will refer to the SSH URL for that repository as provided by GitHub.**
+   The SSH URL is not the same as the URL above.
+It should look like:
+   `git@github.com:your_username/cs1302-ce29.git` where `your_username` is
+   your GitHub group member 1's username.

 1. One team member should clone their empty team repository to their Nike account and setup a link to the remote skeleton repository provided by your instructor.
 A sequence